shuttle-hq/tower-jwt/README.md

 Tower middleware to parse JWT tokens off the Authorization Bearer of requests and store the deserialized claims on the request extension.

+This is build on top of the [jsonwebtoken](https://docs.rs/jsonwebtoken) crate and support all the algorithms supported by that crate.

 Since this is a Tower middleware it can be used on any framework like Axum, Tonic, etc.

 # Example